Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

 To summarize, our study focuses on the ultrafast THz dynamics of a photoexcited \textit{T$_d$}-WTe$_2$ thin film.
 We have observed an anomalous metastable electronic state with negative THz photoconductivity.
 This state exhibits unique dynamical features and apparent threshold behavior.
 Our systematic electrodynamics analysis, combined with DFT calculation, is suggestive of reduced DOS at the Fermi level as the cause of the negative THz photoconductivity.
-This reduction is brought about by the light-induced \textit{T$_d$} - \textit{1T'} structural transition of impact on topological aspects, mutually corroborated with previous studies.
-A phenomenological model is used to provide a qualitative explanation of the unique dynamic isosbestic point, being the dynamic hallmark of the percolative phase transition in the adiabatic limit.
-The mechanism prompting a percolation rather than a homogenous phase transition still remains unclear and is worth the attention of probes with fine spatial resolution, despite the immediate relevance to the ultrafast structural dynamics.
-Our findings present a fresh perspective on the negative THz photoconductivity observed in 2D layered materials and emphasize the crucial contribution of TRTS in investigating dynamically reconfigured electronic structure near the Fermi level.
-The observation of universal scaling in a non-equilibrium phase transition at the fundamental timescale of electronic and vibrational interactions may inspire more future dynamic investigation of universal behavior in light-induced phase transition in diverse systems.
+This reduction is brought about by the light-induced \textit{T$_d$} - 1\textit{T'} structural transition of impact on topological aspects, mutually corroborated with previous studies.
+A phenomenological model is used to explain the unique dynamic isosbestic point, being the dynamic hallmark of the percolative phase transition in the adiabatic limit.
+The mechanism prompting a percolation rather than a homogenous phase transition still remains unclear and worths the attention of probes with fine spatial resolution, despite the immediate relevance to the ultrafast structural dynamics.
+The observation of non-equilibrium percolative dynamics at the fundamental timescale of electronic and vibrational interactions may inspire more dynamic investigation of universal behavior in light-induced phase transition in diverse systems beyond topological materials.

 This research was supported by National Key Research and Development Program of China (2020YFA0309603); the Hong Kong Research Grants Council under Project No. ECS26302219, GRF16303721, GRF16306522; the National Natural Science Foundation of China Excellent Young Scientist Scheme under Grant No.12122416.